-A new life for old tech Having worked with musicMagpie, a circular economy pioneer in refurbished technology, to sell pre-owned DVDs and CDs in Asda stores for a number of years, in 2021 we launched an exciting consumer opportunity around electronic waste (e-waste).
+A new life for old tech

+Having worked with musicMagpie, a circular economy pioneer in refurbished technology, to sell pre-owned DVDs and CDs in Asda stores for a number of years, in 2021 we launched an exciting consumer opportunity around electronic waste (e-waste).

 Anyone can get an instant valuation for their mobile phones, either online or at a musicMagpie SMARTDrop kiosk in our stores.
 When the device is dropped into the kiosk, the consumer is paid instantly via their bank or PayPal account.
-Our teams then get the device to musicMagpie quickly and safely for refurbishing - creating a fully circular system for hardware. musicMagpie
+Our teams then get the device to musicMagpie quickly and safely for refurbishing - creating a fully circular system for hardware.

-Phone trades in 2021 "WE ARE THRILLED THAT A BUSINESS OF ASDA'S PRESTIGE AND NATIONAL REACH HAS RECOGNISED THE VALUE OF MUSICMAGPIE'S UNIQUE CIRCULAR ECONOMY MODEL, AND IS NOW PREPARED TO SCALE UP OUR PARTNERSHIP SO DECISIVELY AND QUICKLY."
-Steve Oliver, Chief Executive and co-founder musicMagpie 1 A circular economy is a systemic approach to economic development designed to benefit businesses, society, and the environment.
-In contrast to the 'take-make-waste' linear model, a circular economy is regenerative by design and aims to gradually decouple growth from the consumption of finite resources. https://archive.ellenmacarthurfoundation.org/explore/the-circular-economy-in-detail CHANGE FOR BETTER IN ACTION Customer value Making sustainability accessible, engaging and affordable for customers is how we can really create change for better.
+"WE ARE THRILLED THAT A BUSINESS OF ASDA'S PRESTIGE AND NATIONAL REACH HAS RECOGNISED THE VALUE OF MUSICMAGPIE'S UNIQUE CIRCULAR ECONOMY MODEL, AND IS NOW PREPARED TO SCALE UP OUR PARTNERSHIP SO DECISIVELY AND QUICKLY."

+Steve Oliver, Chief Executive and co-founder musicMagpie

+Example Customer value

+Making sustainability accessible, engaging and affordable for customers is how we can really create change for better.
 As a value-focused retailer, there is a role for Asda to support customers to shop more sustainably.

 We know that price is one of the biggest barriers to customers shopping in more sustainable ways.
-In 2021, our customer research ahead of COP26 found that 76% of consumers suggested lower prices would help them shop more sustainably, with 56% saying greater choice; and 50% of consumers wouldn't spend more on sustainable products.
+In 2021, our customer research1 ahead of COP26 found that 76% of consumers suggested lower prices would help them shop more sustainably, with 56% saying greater choice; and 50% of consumers wouldn't spend more on sustainable products.
 That's why we are committed to making it easier for our customers to shop sustainably by helping our customers discover simple greener choices which won't cost more.

 "OUR RESEARCH SHOWS THAT CONSUMERS FROM ALL BACKGROUNDS CARE ABOUT SUSTAINABILITY BUT DON'T EXPECT TO PAY MORE FOR A GREENER ALTERNATIVE WHEN THEY SHOP."

-Susan Thomas, Senior Director of Commercial Sustainability, Asda The Grocer magazine found that an Asda basket was £5.79 cheaper than the next lowestpriced supermarket when comparing 33 green products Survey of 3000 UK consumers in October 2021.
-Green products are defined as organic, plant-based or easy to recycle.
-More refill options for customers in 2021 Greener at Asda Price means customers shopping in any of our refill zones will pay the same or less for a product than its packaged equivalent.
+Susan Thomas, Senior Director of Commercial Sustainability, Asda

+The Grocer2 magazine found that an Asda basket was £5.79 cheaper than the next lowestpriced supermarket when comparing 33 green products2

+More refill options for customers in 2021

+Greener at Asda Price means customers shopping in any of our refill zones will pay the same or less for a product than its packaged equivalent.
 Our refill zones are currently available at stores in Middleton, York, Toryglen and Milton Keynes where customers can fill up on more than 75 big brand dry products, including Mars pet food, Napolina pasta, Yorkshire Tea, Taylors of Harrogate Coffee, Dr Oetker and Silver Spoon.
 We also offer prefill returns for Coca Cola, Alberto Balsam, Persil, Radox, Simple, while feature bays include Brita, Soda Stream, P&G, Cif Eco refill and Ocean Saver.

-We extended refill to 3 more stores, including our biggest ever in York, and an 'in parent aisle' in Toryglen to compare how customers react.
-Better PLANET | Did you know?
+1 Survey of 3000 UK consumers in October 2021.
+2 Green products are defined as organic, plant-based or easy to recycle.

 Did you know?

 We mapped our full carbon impact, so we can work to drive down emissions wherever they arise.
 The Grocer magazine found that a 'green' Asda basket was £5.79 cheaper than the next lowest-priced supermarket

-The iphone 11 was the most traded mobile phone in 2021 at musicMagpie SMARTDrop kiosks in Asda 35% reduction in scope 1 & 2 carbon emissions since 2015 We distributed 18% more surplus food than in 2020 3.3M school uniforms with responsibly sourced fibres sold
+The iphone 11 was the most traded mobile phone in 2021 at musicMagpic SMARTDrop kiosks in Asda of our own brand dairy2, eggs, potatoes and chicken came from British farms.

-Refill .
+SUNISON NO SUNISON NO

+35% reduction in scope 1 & 2 carbon emissions since 2015

+We distributed 18% more surplus food than in 2020

+3.3M school uniforms with responsibly sourced fibres sold